DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 Physics can be combined with another subject, but must make up at least 50% of teaching time.
 Teachers of general science are also eligible to apply for the IRP if they are teaching the physics elements of general science.
 It can be combined with another subject, but general science must make up at least 50% of teaching time.

-Secondly, you must come to the UK on one of the following visas:
+Secondly, you must come to England on one of the following visas:

 * Skilled worker visa
 * Youth Mobility Scheme